ash-jc-allen/favicon-fetcher/README.md

 ]
 ```

 The package also provides the functionality for you to cache collections of favicons that have been retrieved using the `fetchAll` method.
-You can do this by calling the `cache` on the `FaviconCollection` class like so:
+You can do this by calling the `cache` method on the `FaviconCollection` class like so:

 ```php
 use AshAllenDesign\FaviconFetcher\Facades\Favicon;